yezhipeng2417/ChatBot-via-GPT/README.md

 # ChatBot-via-GPT
 ## Info
-This project creates a application via openai GPT3.5 API to generate text based on user's input.
-It will return most relevent answers.
+This project creates an application via openai GPT3.5 API to generate text based on user's input.
+It aims to return most relevant answers.

 ### Project Features: